Vibe-Eval

 What categories does Vibe-Eval cover?

-Vibe-Eval is categorized under general, multimodal, and vision.
+Vibe-Eval is categorized under multimodal, general, and vision.
 The benchmark evaluates multimodal models.

 More evaluations to explore